mohanbolisetty/endseq/README.md

 This should check for all dependencies and install endseq on your computer within PYTHONPATH

-To check endseq installation:

-	In a terminal in any directory enter:
+To check endseq installation, in a terminal in any directory enter:

 		endseq --version